Crynoore/CryBrew-DnD/content/logs.md

 - added new characters to the data base
 - added lumadra's after they were interduce in LL
 - updated [[Draconic venator]] subclass

+#### version 1.4
+- redid some spells
+- update spells to have spell slot levels
+- added 2 new spell types ([[Accelerated spells]] and [[Fatigued spells]])
+- added LL story 4 and 5
+- added CRS story 10 and 11
+- added new Yo-yo weapon type
+- added 3 Yo-yo's
+- added tage's to dead PC's
+- working on IPB ranks rework